SlickTorpedo/CF-Subdomain-API/README.md

 This is a somewhat complicated installation so you will want to follow along.

-Please read the /etc directory for detailed instructions on how to install or message Slick#7454 on discord for help!
+Please read the ``/etc`` directory for detailed instructions on how to install or message Slick#7454 on discord for help!
 #

 This is made for people to be able to assign subdomains to customers via discord.
 It will require a server, a few plugins, a webserver, and a little knowlege of coding.

  #

- There isn't an installer for this program yet!
+ There **is not** an installer for this yet!
+You will need to manually configure it!
+I walk you through it tho in ``/etc`` don't worry!